Champoluc: Climate

-Tourism and Economy
+Tourism and economy

-Champoluc is a well-known ski resort, part of the Monterosa Ski area which connects the upper reaches of the valleys of Ayas, Lys and Valsesia (the latter is located in the Piedmont).
-The highest point of the Champoluc skiing is at the Col du Bätt (2676 meters) where lifts and runs allow connection to the Lys Valley and to Gressoney-La-Trinité.
+Champoluc is a well-known ski resort, part of the Monterosa Ski area which connects the upper reaches of the valleys of Ayas, Lys and the Valsesia (the latter is located in Piedmont).
+The highest point of the Champoluc skiing area is the Bätt Pass at 2676 m, where lifts and runs allow connection to the Lys Valley and to Gressoney-La-Trinité.
 Champoluc is the largest resort in the Monterosa area with great glacier views and wide variety of off-piste.

 Summer tourism is also a significant source of income in the area, with many hiking trails in the Monte Rosa Massif.

-History and Culture
+History and culture

-Champoluc and other villages and hamlets in the upper Val d'Ayas were areas inhabited by Walsers during their migrations.
+Champoluc and the whole upper Ayas Valley was inhabited by Walsers during their migrations.
 Traces of their culture are still evident.
 Locally this part of the valley is called Canton des Allemands (French for "Germans' Canton").